-The aim of this post is to help you set digital marketing KPIs to measure what really matters in a way which all parties can agree on.
-We’ll cover negotiating KPIs and how to tie your KPIs into the Smart Insights RACE model.
+The aim of this post is to help you set digital marketing KPIs to measure what really matters at the moment, in a way which all parties can agree on.
+During a recession, smart marketing planning is essential for measuring and tracking your progress, and demonstrating value.
+We’ll cover negotiating KPIs, budgeting, and how to tie your KPIs into the Smart Insights RACE model.

 Choosing what to measure